frsv/eslint-plugin-variables/README.md

 Developing rules:

   - `variables/snakecase`: Force to use snake_case in your code.
-Best suited if you your project have python code.
+Best suited if you your project has python code.
 Option for permission to use camelCase in class names will be provided.

 License
 -------